MUFFLERS & RACEIVERS MANDATORY IN ALL CLASSES

 DRIVER IS RESPONSIBLE FOR FAMILY AND CREW MEMBERS!
 This

-includes emails and phone calls.
-Any unauthorized person (this includes
+includes emails and phone calls and social media.
+Any unauthorized

 sponsors, girlfriends, boyfriends, pit crews, etc…) entering